microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 typename hlsl::enable_if<Use == MatrixUse::Accumulator &&
                              Scope != MatrixScope::Thread && UseLocal == Use,
                          void>::type
-Matrix::MultiplyAccumulate(const Matrix<LHSTy, M, K, MatrixUse::A, Scope>,
+Matrix::MultiplyAccumulate(const Matrix<LHSTy, M, K, MatrixUse::A, Scope> MatrixA,
-                           const Matrix<RHSTy, K, N, MatrixUse::B, Scope>);
+                           const Matrix<RHSTy, K, N, MatrixUse::B, Scope> MatrixB);
 ```

 Requires `Wave` or `ThreadGroup` scope matrix, and must be called from uniform
 control flow on uniform matrices.

 An accumulator matrix with wave or thread group scope has a method `MultiplyAccumulate` which
-takes as parameters an M x K A matrix with the same scope and a K x N B matrix with
+takes as parameters an M x K `A` matrix with the same scope and a K x N `B` matrix with
 the same scope.
 The matrix arguments are multiplied against each other and added
 back into the implicit object accumulator matrix.